microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackage-post-incompatiblegroup.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add a [group](../resources/group.md) to the list of groups that have been marked as incompatible on an [accessPackage](../resources/accesspackage.md).
+Add a [group](../resources/group.md) to the list of groups marked as incompatible on an [accessPackage](../resources/accesspackage.md).

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]